aymanalqadhi/Willow/README.md

       }
     }

-Willow takes somewhat of a c like approach, but there are many changes, and not just the keywords but also in the grammer.
+Willow takes somewhat of a c like approach in grammer, but there are many changes, and not just the keywords but also in the grammer.
 In the above code you will notice that the main function uses a colon : and a rarrow > instead of c's lparen ( and rparen ).

     In willow it is considered good practice to have the colon next to the function name for readabilty and put two spaces before the strand literal.

-In willow the data types are hollow, num, deci, decii, deciv, mark, strand, and return.
+    Willows data types: hollow, num, deci, decii, deciv, mark, strand, and return.

 All derived types and statements are considered to be data tools.
 These data tools are the tools we will use on the actual data, to accomplish our goals.

     Willows data tools: check, else, loop, set, pare, compare, line, break, construct, log, bridge, list

      hollow main:>